e-mission/e-mission-docs/docs/e-mission-server/requesting_data_as_a_collaborator.md

 # Requesting Data as a Collaborator
 ---

-The consent document for e-mission (https://e-mission.eecs.berkeley.edu/consent) allows the platform owner (@shankari in this case) to share de-linked raw data with other collaborators for research.
+The consent document for e-mission (https://e-mission.eecs.berkeley.edu/consent) allows the platform owner (@shankari in this case) to share **de-linked** raw data with other collaborators for research.

 > Time-delayed subsets of individual trajectory data, associated with their UUIDs but not email addresses, may by shared with collaborators, or released as research datasets to the community from time to time.
 If this is done, the time delay for sharing with collaborators will be at least one month, and the time delay for releasing to the community will be at least one year.
 Both collaborators and researchers will be asked to agree that they will publish only aggregate, non personally identifiable results, and will not re-share the data with others.

+It also allows other researchers to use it to conduct studies.
+In this case, all data, including the **link** between the email address and the UUID will be made available to the researcher.

+> If this platform is being used to collect data for a study conducted by another researcher, for example, from a Transportation Engineering Department, then you will be asked to assent to a separate document outlining the data association, retention and sharing policies for that study, **in addition to the policies above**.
+We will make all data, including the mapping between the email address and the UUID, directly available to the lead researcher for the main study.
+This will allow them to associate the automatically gathered information with demographic data, and any pre and post surveys that they conduct as part of their study.
+The other researcher may also choose to compensate you for your time, as described in the protocol document for that study.

-This document provides the procedure to request access to such data.
+This document provides the procedure to request access to such kinds of data.
+Most of the procedure is common; differences between them are labelled **linked** and **de-linked**.

 ## Setup GPG ##